 Marinate vegetables or any of the proteins mentioned above for kabobs and oven-roasting.

-And don't forget to dip your favorite finger foods in Korean BBQ sauce!
+Also dip your favorite appetizers and finger foods in Korean BBQ sauce!
 Pair it with seitan nuggets, tofu nuggets, french fries, spring rolls, and lettuce wraps.

 Spread a layer on sandwiches and burgers for a flavor boost!